-The most well-known leaf spot diseases is that of Arachis hypogea L. (groundnut).
+The most well-known leaf spot disease is that of Arachis hypogea L. (groundnut).
 Generally, so it is called the tikka disease.
-The tikka disease is a dangerous disease that takes place in areas where the groundnut crop is grown in India.
+The tikka disease is a dangerous disease in areas where the groundnut crop is grown in India.

 Pathogen